What is the BA in Applied Social Studies in Social Care?

 |Applied Social Studies 4|

-Graduates may take up employment in the state sector and in community-based organisations.
+Graduates of BA in Applied Social Studies in Social Care may take up employment in the state sector and in community-based organisations.
 Social care workers may work with:

 Children and adolescents in residential care